 Behaviors that Endanger Self or Others (BESO): These behaviors endanger the health, safety, or welfare of either the student or others in the school community.
 Behaviors that rise to this level of severity are often complex.
 While they are indicative of poor decision-making skills, students who exhibit these behaviors may also have developmental needs in the other social-emotional competencies.

-ersistently Dangerous Behaviors -
+Persistently Dangerous Behaviors (PDB): These behaviors are used in calculations to identify a school as persistently dangerous as required for each state receiving funds under the federal No Child Left Behind Act of 2001 to establish and implement a statewide policy requiring that a student attending a persistently dangerous school be allowed to attend a safe school.
+The Virginia Board of Education’s “Unsafe School Choice Option” policy was adopted in May 2002.
+While they are used as measures for determining persistently dangerous public schools, these behaviors are also indicators that the student is in need of interventions and supports.
+School divisions are encouraged to work with other child-serving agencies to coordinate services for these students.

 The categories are a means to sorting behaviors in order to apply leveled administrative responses to student behaviors.
 The Standards of Student Conduct section provides examples of how the behavior categories work with leveled administrative responses.